Dates: January 21 – 28, 2024 and

 - Accommodation in Amecameca, Tlachicuca at Hotel and mountain huts, including meals

 - Transfers to and from mountains via 4×4 vehicle

 - All hut or camping fees for the climb

 - All meals and cooking gear on mountain

 Price does not include

-- Items of personal nature, individual travel costs, delays, taxis, etc
+- Items of personal nature, individual travel costs to Mexico City, delays, taxis, etc

 - Personal clothing or gear